abenhur1/Football-Data-Analysis/README.md

 it involves locating, extracting, processing and presenting analyses, conclusions and predictions, mainly using the Pandas Python library.

-The following files are code files:
+The following files are the relevant python code files:
-Leagues_Data_and_Adaptations.py
+Leagues_Data_Cleaning.py
 Analysis_Functions.py
+ML_Functions

 The rest is the data.
 The data was taken from https://datahub.io/sports-data/spanish-la-liga, https://datahub.io/sports-data/english-premier-league